 GRAND RAPIDS, Mich. – National Heritage Academies (NHA) partner-school students receive the equivalent of three-and-a-half months of extra learning every year compared with their traditional public school peers, according to a study by Stanford University’s CREDO Institute.

 Students at NHA partner-schools experience about 80 days of additional learning in math and 63 days in reading for a composite score of 71 days of extra education, according to the report by Stanford’s Center for Research on Education Outcomes, or CREDO, one of the nation’s most respected researchers of charter schools.
-The full report can be found here.

 Overall, NHA was among the top 20 percent of schools surveyed, ranking in the 84th percentile and outperforming more than four-fifths of the other charter school systems studied.
 The CREDO findings illustrate NHA’s progress toward a goal of putting every one of its 60,000 students on a college-bound path before they reach high school.